firepro20/streaminvaders/README.md

 Learning Outcomes -

-How C++ works and makes life easier with pointer believe it or not!
+How C++ works and makes life easier with pointers!

 Expanding on basic C++ concepts in less than two weeks